Andy Cook: Attorney Profile

 Andy is also a member of the San Diego Family Law Bar Association, the Tom Homann LGBT Law Association, CASD, and the Lawyers Club.
 With CASD, Andy previously served on the Awards Committee that interviewed judges and lawyers to determine the recipients of outstanding lawyer awards.
 In 1995 and 1997, Andy was a judge for the same Traynor Moot Court competition in which he competed in law school; in 2006, 2007, 2010, 2013, and 2014 he was a judge for the University of San Diego’s McLennon Honors Tournament; and in 2012 and 2013, he was a judge for the Lynch Appellate Competition at CWSL after also serving as a tournament judge for moot court at CWSL in 2011.

 Andy Cook has been married for over 21 years to the former Marcia Gezelter, who grew up in Montgomery County, Maryland (just outside of Washington, D.C.) and who, like Andy, graduated from the University of Vermont.
 She then embarked on a career as a physical therapist that has spanned nearly three decades, mostly in San Diego but originally in New Orleans.
-The Cooks, who have lived in the Carmel Valley area of San Diego since 1997, have two daughters, Lilah, 19, who is a sophomore at the Pennsylvania State University; and Jennifer, 16, who is a sophomore in high school.
+The Cooks, who have lived in the Carmel Valley area of San Diego since 1997, have two daughters, Lilah, 19, who is a sophomore at the Pennsylvania State University; and Jennifer, 16, who is a junior in high school.

 Besides spending time with his family, Andy enjoys travel (having visited 16 countries outside of the United States); sports; working out; reading; trivia; current events; history; relaxing at the beach; and visiting with friends.